-No matter what scenario has led you to search for care, the five key things for consideration remain the same.
+Regardless of the scenario that has led you to seek care, the five key considerations remain the same.

 Take Five:

-Whether it’s the first thing you ask or the last thing you ask, it is essential to find out what the weekly cost of care is going to be.
+Whether it’s the first thing you ask or the last, it is essential to find out what the weekly cost of care is going to be.
 Talking about ‘money’ is considered by many as a social taboo, deemed impolite and improper.
 (Especially if you’re British!)

 Don’t get caught out by unexpected ‘one-off’ charges.
-These charges can be significant and if unaccounted for can mean the difference between being able to afford to go ahead with your chosen care service or not.
+These charges can be significant, and if unaccounted for, can mean the difference between being able to afford the chosen care service or not.
 Examples of such fees are:

 - Administration fee for becoming a new resident; expect to pay upwards of £100